 Tip: Ask them for a photo of the child seats they have because some companies have the seats without locking seat belts or clips.

-Recommended hotels in San Jose for families with free airport shuttle and free hot breakfast: Hotel Aeropuerto, Adventure Inn (get 10% off), Hampton Inn & Suites, Doubletree by Hilton Hotel Cariari and Holiday Inn Express San Jose Airport Costa Rica.
-All nice and clean hotels close to the airport.
+Recommended hotels in San Jose for families with free airport shuttle and free hot breakfast: Hotel Aeropuerto, Adventure Inn, Hampton Inn & Suites, Doubletree by Hilton Hotel Cariari, Courtyard San Jose Airport Alajuela and Holiday Inn Express San Jose Airport Costa Rica.
+Booking a room at the Adventure Inn?
+Get 10% off using the promo code “mytanfeet” on their booking page!

 Why La Fortuna?